How to Care for Spider Plants: Complete Guide

 Soil and Potting

 Spider plants are adaptable when it comes to soil, but they prefer a well-draining mix that retains moisture without becoming waterlogged.
+For detailed soil requirements, mixing recipes, and commercial options, see our complete soil guide.

 Ideal Soil Mix: